Your cart is empty.

 Are we able to eat lunch at the Museum?

-You may eat at the Museum if you have received confirmation that you have a reservation for the area designated for school groups.
+You may eat at the Museum if you have received confirmation that you have been scheduled for a lunchtime.
+You can locate this information on your confirmation email.
 You may only eat during your designated lunchtime and only in the designated lunch area.

 Where do we eat?

-The designated lunch space for school groups is the Community Room and the Canyon Lobby.
-It is located on Level 2 right by the group entrance and near the Café.
-We recommend that you leave the galleries a few minutes early in order to arrive at the Community Room on time for lunch.
+The designated lunch spaces for school groups are the Community Room and the Canyon Lobby.
+The Community Room is located by the group entrance, and the Canyon Lobby is located by the gift shop.
+We recommend that you leave the galleries a few minutes early in order to arrive at your designated lunch area on time.